-A large-scale project for a class is to search for all possible pentomino rectangles (all sizes), and then all possible pentomino rectangle pairs.
+An extension: find all possible pentomino rectangle pairs.
 See Simultaneous Pentomino Rectangles for an account of the number of possible solutions (which you don't have to reveal to your students.)

 12-pentomino rectangles are thoroughly discussed in Solomon Golomb's book Polyominoes (Princeton University Press, NJ, 1994.)

 Another project is to try to cover scaled pentominoes with pentominoes.
 Print and duplicate the worksheet.
 Between them, the students should find solutions to as many of the 22 suggested puzzles as possible.

 Be sure to discuss questions 2 and 5!
 This activity alone is not sufficient to establish the relationship between the scaling factor and the ratio of areas, but it helps.
 For a good introduction to that concept, see Lab 10.3: Polyomino Blowups in my book Geometry Labs.

 - - Double duplication.
 Make a figure, using two pentominoes.
 Make a congruent copy of that figure, using two other pentominoes.
 Use the remaining eight pentominoes to make a figure that is similar to the first two.
 There are many solutions to this puzzle, but it is challenging.
 A more accessible version is to not include the congruent figure.

 - - See also the fourth of the Supertangram Labs.